OpenNebula/docs/source/integration_and_development/references/fireedge_sunstone_dev.rst

 View Directory And Tab Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The view directory contains the route or tab files.
-These tab files, with yaml extension, describe the behavior of each resource list within the application: VMs, Networks, Hosts, etc.
+These tab files, with YAML extension, describe the behavior of each resource list within the application: VMs, Networks, Hosts, etc.

 The tab files are located in ``etc/sunstone/<view_name>/<resource_tab>``.